Shekelesh: Origins

 In 1867, Egyptologist and philologist Emmanuel de Rougé identified the Shekelesh as coming from Sicily, given the phonetic similarities of the two names.
 Joining him was fellow Egyptologist François Chabas, in 1872.
 The following year, the identification was disputed by Gaston Maspero, who believed the Shekelesh were Anatolian in origin, instead opting to identify them with the ancient city of Sagalassos.

 In 1928, Eduard Meyer proposed an identification with the Sicels, who are known to have inhabited Sicily during the Sea Peoples' conquests, although the Sicals are often identified with the Tjeker, another group of the Sea Peoples.
 Today, it is still uncertain where the Shekelesh originated from, and if they indeed embarked from Sicily, it is similarly debated whether or not Sicily was their original homeland, or if they were originally settlers which came from some other location.

-The Shekelesh have also been identified with the Shikalayu (Hittite: 𒅆𒅗𒆷𒅀𒌋 ši-ka-la-ia/u-u) mentioned by the Hittite king Šuppiluliuma II in a letter to the governor of Ugarit.
-Per Šuppiluliuma, the Shikalayu were ones "who dwell/live on ships", and, given his wordage, seemed to be largely a mystery to the Hittites.
-Given their association with ships, these scholars conclude the Shikalayu were a pirate group who hailed from a place, presumably an island, known as Shikala.
+The Shekelesh have also been identified with the Sikalayu (Hittite: 𒅆𒅗𒆷𒅀𒌋 ši-ka-la-ia/u-u) mentioned by the Hittite king Šuppiluliuma II in a letter to the governor of Ugarit.
+Per Šuppiluliuma, the Sikalayu were ones "who dwell/live on ships", and, given his wordage, seemed to be largely a mystery to the Hittites.
+Given their association with ships, these scholars conclude the Sikalayu were a pirate group who hailed from a place, presumably an island, known as Sikala.